 Canon 40D versus Canon 50D

-The Canon EOS 40D and the Canon EOS 50D are two enthusiast cameras that were revealed to the public, respectively, in August 2007 and August 2008.
+The Canon EOS 40D and the Canon EOS 50D are two enthusiast cameras that were announced, respectively, in August 2007 and August 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 40D has a resolution of 10.1 megapixel, whereas the 50D provides 15.1 MP.

-An illustration of the physical size and weight of the Canon 40D and the Canon 50D is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 40D and the Canon 50D.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 40D – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

 In this particular case, the Canon 40D and the Canon 50D have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 It is noteworthy in this context that the 50D is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.